MintSoup/Serial/README.md

 <p> Commands are special strings that you type into the input field and send.
 Commands are used to configure the program or open/close ports, etc. Try typing -help in the input field and send it.
 You should be greeted by a text in your output field which contains a lot of useful information about commands.
 Most commands are self explanatory, but I will explain a few of them, just in case.

  <h4>-config</h4>
  If you type -config in the input field and press enter, you will be greeted by the configuration screen, where you can select all your serial settings (baudrate, data bits, etc).
-Once you're done configuring these, click the <font size=30px>GIGANTIC</font> OK button.
+Once you're done configuring these, click the <h5>GIGANTIC</h5> OK button.
 If you can't find it you need to consult a doctor.